1 killed, 3 injured by gunmen on scooters in the Bronx, NYPD says

 4 shot in the Bronx; 1 dead, 3 hurt

-Police say four men between the ages of 23 and 37 were standing on the corner of Townsend and East Mount Eden avenues when four individuals on two scooters came eastbound on Mount Eden Avenue.
+Police say four men between the ages of 23 and 37 were standing on the corner of Townsend and East Mount Eden avenues when four individuals on two scooters approached them, driving eastbound on Mount Eden Avenue.

 According to police, the two rear passengers pulled out firearms and fired about 10 rounds at the men standing on the corner.

-Three victims were shot in the leg and one victim, a 29-year-old man, was shot in the chest and the leg.
+Three victims were shot in the leg and one victim, 29-year-old Miguel Doleo, was shot in the chest and the leg.

 Police say the suspects fled on the scooters, traveling northbound on Townsend towards the Cross Bronx Expressway.
 All four suspects wore masks and hoodies.